 Here are some of the major Benefits of Implementing ERP in your Business:

-It is one of the main benefits by implementing ERP because by this all the information or data can be easily accessible by any department which is knitted in the chain of ERP which is not possible without ERP.
+It is one of the main benefits of implementing ERP because by this, all the information or data can be easily accessible by any department which is knitted in the chain of ERP, which is not possible without ERP.

 - Customer Service:

-If you implemented in your business then your customers will also be benefited by this without even knowing this.
+If you implemented it in your business then your customers will also be benefited from this without even knowing this.
 Because your team will be able to analyze your customer's behavior and work according to that and will be able to create a Good Mutual relationship.